GitMubarak/wp-display-faq/readme.txt

 = I have installed the plugin.
 What next? =

 Please go to Admin -> WP FAQs menu and Add your FAQ.
-Copy the Shorcode [wp_faq_plugin] and use it in any page.
+Copy the Shorcode [wp_display_faq] and use it in any page.

 == Screenshots ==